bhuvanesh-sudo/capstone-blockchain/README.md

 Web3 / Contract notes
 - To interact with the Solidity contract on a network, deploy `FoodTraceability.sol` (Solidity ^0.8.x) using Remix, Hardhat, or Truffle.
 - After deploying, paste the deployed contract address into `app.js` in the `CONTRACT_ADDRESS` constant.
-- The frontend auto-detects whether the deployed contract conforms to the simpler ABI or the extended ABI and adapts calls accordingly.
+- The frontend attempts to detect whether the deployed contract conforms to the simple or extended ABI and adapts calls accordingly.
 - Use MetaMask to connect and send transactions.

 Security & Limitations